centlang/centlang.github.io/frontend/src/docs/install.md

 ## Next steps

-When you're ready, go to the [Language Overview](/docs/overview/) to learn more about the language.
+When you're ready, go to the [Language Overview](/docs/overview/) to learn more about Cent.